Rosa-Luxemburg-Platz (Berlin U-Bahn)

 Rosa-Luxemburg-Platz is a Berlin U-Bahn station located on the U2.
 It was formerly called Schönhauser Tor and is located at the foot of Schönhauser Allee, at the corner of Torstraße.
 The color of the station is yellow.

 History

 Built in 1913 and designed by Alfred Grenander, the station bears its original name of "Schönhauser Tor" (English: Schönhausen Gate).
 In 1934 the name was changed to "Horst-Wessel-Platz" (English: Horst Wessel Square), named after the Nazi Party stormtrooper Horst Wessel who died on 23 February 1930.

 On 16 April 1945, this station was totally destroyed in Battle of Berlin.
 After the war in 1945 the name was reverted to its original.
 In 1950 it was renamed to Luxemburgplatz (Luxemburg Square) and finally in 1978 it was renamed to Rosa-Luxemburg-Platz to avoid confusion with the country.
-Rosa-Luxemburg-Platz was named after the Polish-German revolutionary communist, Rosa Luxemburg in 1969.
+Rosa-Luxemburg-Platz was named after the Polish-German socialist, Rosa Luxemburg in 1969.